It Being The Website In

-I soon found myself spending my spare time walking the streets of Old City and City Center, walking to from river to river, listening to Baroque Obscura or Radiohead, or whatever else Pandora in its wisdom deigned me worthy to listen, and wondered to what Hell I had once again navigated.
+I soon found myself spending my spare time walking the streets of Old City and Center City, walking to and from river to river, listening to Baroque obscura or Radiohead, or whatever else Pandora in its wisdom deigned me worthy to listen, and wondered to what hell I had once again navigated.

-It soon became evident that the Hell I found myself in was once again of my own creation.
-I would wander from hotel to work to hotel to restaurant to bar only to repeat again the next day, with weekends spent wandering the city streets, struggling to put some semblance of value to my life and my decisions to sacrifice time spent with my wife and children.
+It became evident that the hell I found myself in was once again of my own creation.
+I would wander from hotel to work to hotel to restaurant to bar only to repeat again the next day, with weekends spent wandering the city streets, struggling to put some semblance of value to my life and my decisions to sacrifice time spent at home with my children.

 That is when I saw it:

-A few weeks after that first sighting, however, I would by coincidence meet slam-o.
-As I exited the coffee shop just off Walnut, there he was: grey hoodie, black Docs, and a backpack.
+A few weeks after that first sighting, however, I would, by coincidence meet slam-o.
+As I exited the coffee shop just off Philly's historic Walnut Street, there he was: gray hoodie, black Docs, and a backpack.
 He was taping up a post.